Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Introduction

 The plan of the paper is as follows.
 In Sec.~\ref{sec:the_method}, we introduce the details of the algorithm, including similarity measure, merger of similar communities, thresholds, and applicability.
-In Sec.~\ref{sec:benchmarks}, the method is tested against two benchmarks and its performance in accuracy and efficiency is compared with two other recently proposed algorithms.
-In Sec.~\ref{sec:empirical_analysis}, we apply the method to a large empirical data set and show that significantly overlapping communities are common in social networks.
+In Sec.~\ref{sec:benchmarks}, the method is tested against two benchmarks and its performance in accuracy and efficiency is compared with four other recently proposed algorithms.
+In Sec.~\ref{sec:empirical_analysis}, we apply the method to two huge social networks and compare the communities detected with the metadata groups.
+We show that significantly overlapping communities are common in social networks.
 Results are summarized in Sec.~\ref{sec:summary}.